• Sign In

 Fog’s Role in Climate Moderation

-It is the persistent camanchacas—and the fog-fed ecosystems they sustain—that help classify the Atacama Desert as a cool desert, despite its extreme solar irradiance.
+It is the persistent camanchaca—and the fog-fed ecosystems they sustain—that help classify the Atacama Desert as a cool desert, despite its extreme solar irradiance.
 These dense coastal fogs, working in tandem with the Humboldt Current and steady coastal winds, serve as powerful natural regulators, moderating the intense daytime heat typically associated with inland desert regions.

 Temperature Variations Across the Desert